- The average selling price of luxury apartments has plunged 40%

 Gross rental yields figures for apartments in Hanoi and Ho Chi Minh are therefore unavailable, due to insufficient data.

-Capital Gains: Capital gains tax is levied at a flat rate of 25%.
+Capital Gains: Income from transfer of real estate is taxed at a flat rate of 25%.
 Taxable capital gains are computed by deducting the acquisition costs and incidental expenses from the gross sales proceeds.

-Inheritance: Inheritance exceeding VND10 million (US$481) is taxed at a flat rate of 10%.
+Inheritance: Inheritance exceeding VND10 million (US$475) is taxed at a flat rate of 10%.

 Residents: Residents pay tax on their worldwide income at progressive rates, from 5% to 35%.